 Some general information is available with the following links includes an informational brochure, the powerpoint slideshow used at the Information Nights:

 IB Brochure - some general information about the IB Program in Forsyth County.

 IB F.A.Q. - Frequently Asked Questions about IB at South High

 The Powerpoint from our IB Parent Night held in January of 2020 can be found here.
 This powerpoint is updated yearly and posted with a virtual Q&A session.
 The first meeting is scheduled for Thursday, January 14th from 6-7pm and is aimed primarily at rising-9th grade parents, but anyone interested is encouraged to view the presentation to find out more about our IB Programs at South High.
 A second meeting will be held the week of January 18th-22nd for rising-juniors and their parents.
 If you still have questions, please contact the IB Coordinator, Kevin Denney.
-The meeting for the 2018-19 SY will be held somewhere around the same date in early December of 2020 or early January of 2021.
+The meeting for the 2021-22 SY will be held somewhere around the same date in early December of 2020 or early January of 2021.
 Look for an announcement in your email and on the school e-contacts.